 With 2 degrees from TAMUCC and a background in agency design, Stephanie prides herself in bringing ideas to life.
 From print and digital advertising to web design and development, her passion to make a difference is reflected in everything she does.

 Jo Ann Carter McCall founded McCall & Associates in 1992, a multicultural agency which provides marketing, publicity, and community relations services.

 JORDAN MISCHEL THOMAS

-Robert humbly accepts the challenge to make the world become a better place, and it starts here in the San Antonio area.
+Robert humbly accepts the challenge to make the world become a better place, and he believes it starts here in the San Antonio area.
 On his spare time he enjoys spreading positivity, love, peace and kindness to every person he encounters in his life.
 A Tree Hugger, Dreamer, and strong Believer.

 SARAH BROOKE LYONS

 San Antonio based photographer Sarah Brooke Lyons has been a professional photographer for well over a decade.
 Sarah’s artistic mission is to reveal the beauty of diversity and individuality through the photographic medium.

 Dr. “San Antonio Martin Luther King, Jr. Commission” or “MLK, Jr. Commission,” was established on April 3, 1986, by official act of the San Antonio City Council through City Resolution No. 86-15-19 under the leadership of then-Mayor Henry Cisneros.
 The MLK, Jr. Commission is a volunteer organization.
 On January 19, 1987, chaired by Aaronetta Pierce, the Commission and the City of San Antonio held its first official Martin Luther King, Jr. March.

 The MLK, Jr. Commission organizes the march and leads the community effort of various events paying tribute to Dr. King.
 The wide variety of educational, inspirational and celebratory events, take place at locations across the city.